 Deferred financing costs consist of costs incurred to obtain financing, including legal fees, origination fees and administrative fees.
-These costs are deferred and amortized over the term of the related financing using the straight-line method, which approximates the effective interest method.
+These costs are deferred and amortized over the term of the related financing using the straight-line method, which, for costs incurred related to our mortgage note, approximates the effective interest method.
 Upon early extinguishment of any borrowings, the unamortized portion of the related deferred financing costs will be immediately charged to expense.
-Total amortization expense related to deferred financing costs is included in Interest expense on the accompanying Condensed Consolidated Statements of Operations and was \$7,404 and \$4,957 for the three months ended March 31, 2013 and 2012, respectively.
+Total amortization expense related to deferred financing costs is included in Interest expense on the accompanying Condensed Consolidated Statements of Operations.
+During the three months ended June 30, 2012, we wrote off approximately \$36,000 of unamortized deferred financing costs associated with a line of credit that was terminated on May 31, 2012.
+Accumulated amortization of deferred financing costs was \$49,014 and \$34,124 as of June 30, 2013, and December 31, 2012, respectively.